-1. On the fourteenth day of the first month or Abib, which later was called Nisan, the feast of Passover was celebrated.
+On the fourteenth day of the first month or Abib, which later was called Nisan, the Feast of Passover was celebrated.

 This feast was celebrated to commemorate Israel's deliverance from Egypt as the lamb was slain and the blood placed on the door in the shape of a cross so that the angel of death would pass over their home.
+So the first time this was celebrated was in Egypt.

-It was first celebrated after the exodus at Mount Sinai, (Numbers 9:1-5).
+Next, it was first celebrated after the exodus at Mount Sinai, (Numbers 9:1-5).

 But this feast was not celebrated again until they entered the Promise Land under the leadership of Joshua, when they were in Gilgal, (Joshua 5:10-12).

-2. Prophetically speaking, I think we all have this one.
-It is a picture of our Passover Lamb, Jesus Christ who died for our sins and thus, the judgment of God passed over us!
+Prophetically speaking, I think we all have this one.
+It is a picture of our Passover Lamb,

+Jesus Christ who died for our sins and thus, the judgment of God passed over us!

-1. On the day after Passover the feast of Unleavened Bread began and it ran for seven days with a holy convocation on the first and last day of this feast.
+On the day after Passover the Feast of Unleavened Bread began, and it ran for seven days with a holy convocation on the first and last day of this feast.

 Thus, this feast ran from the 15th to the 21st of Nisan.

-Also, this feast spoke of purity as there was no leaven used in the bread, leaven being a type of sin.
+This feast spoke of purity as there was no leaven used in the bread, leaven being a type of sin.